-Washington & Jefferson College is approved for Veteran Education benefits.
+Washington & Jefferson College is approved for Veteran Education benefits and we participate in the Yellow Ribbon program.
 Some programs also allow for the transfer of benefits to go to qualifying dependents.
 Determination is made by the Veterans Administration.

-Post 9/11 education benefits can be accesses online through www.gibill.va.gov.
+Students must submit a Certificate of Eligibility to W&J in order to receive the VA payments towards their costs.
+W&J institutional funding awarded previously may be reduced if the amount of money credited to a student’s account from all sources exceeds the total charges (tuition, room, board and some fees) billed by the College.
+Families are encouraged to file a FAFSA to determine eligibility for federal and state financial aid.
+Post 9/11 education benefits can be accessed online through www.gibill.va.gov.
 Students must click on "eBenefits" and establish a premium account (if they have not already done so) and click on Education.
 All eligibility information will be listed here.

-These scholarships are granted by the United States Army on a competitive basis.
-Scholarships for full tuition and fees, a book allowance, and a monthly stipend ranging from $350 to $1600 per month are provided.
-One and a half, two, three, and four year packages are available, as well as exceptional benefits for medical school.
+One and a half, two, three, and four year scholarships are available, as well as exceptional benefits for medical school.
 Students who are awarded these scholarships are obligated to attend training sessions and classes and perform military service after graduation.
-To learn more about this opportunity to receive funding while you are attending W&J and to serve your country, you may contact Sgt.
-Steven Berry in our ROTC office at (724)225-7024, or at firstname.lastname@example.org.
+To learn more about this opportunity to receive funding while you are attending W&J and to serve your country, you may contact Major Joe Masserini at 724-503-1001 x3404 or email@example.com.

 Federal Student Loan Benefits - Information on deferment, loan interest, public service loan forgiveness and other special military programs to aid veterans.